 All of Tello’s plans are prepaid.
 Options starting as low as $5 per month for a single line of service.
 From there, simply add a la carte services to create your ideal plan.
-The most expensive plan at the time of writing is $63 per month for a single line of service.
+The most expensive plan at the time of writing is $39 per month for unlimited talk, text, and data on a single line of service.

 If you need a phone, Tello sells many popular options.
-They also support a wide range of Sprint certified phones.
-If you’re hoping to bring your own phone, they support unlocked CDMA phones.
+They also support a wide range of unlocked GSM VoLTE-compatible phones.

 No hidden fees: While Tello isn’t the only budget-friendly prepaid/pay-as-you-go carrier in the US, they are one of the few that doesn’t tack on additional monthly fees for devices and services.
 Everything you pay on your plan or pay-as-you-go top up goes directly to service.